ASTM C31 - Making and Curing Concrete Test Specimens in the Field

 Use a back-and forth left-to-right sawing motion, starting in the middle and working away from you, then come back to the middle and move the strike-off bar towards you, still performing the same sawing motion.

 You are trying to produce a flat even surface that is level with the rim of the mold and doesn’t have any holes or indents larger than 1/8 inch (ASTM C31 Paragraph 9.5).
+If there are large holes in the end of the cylinder, your lab tech will have to grind it down or saw cut the end of the cylinder, so you want it to be smooth.

 Use your rag to clean around the rim of the mold, wiping away excess concrete from the edge but never touching the material inside the rim.